Livingston, West Lothian

 The town was built around a collection of small villages, Livingston Village, Bellsquarry, and Livingston Station (now part of Deans).
 The town has a number of residential areas.
 These include Craigshill, Howden, Ladywell, Knightsridge, Deans, Dedridge, Murieston, Almondvale, Eliburn, Kirkton, and Adambrae.
 There are several large industrial estates in Livingston, including Houston industrial estate, Brucefield Industrial Estate, Alba Business Park, and Kirkton Campus.
 The locality of Livingston as defined by the General Register Office for Scotland (GROS) includes Uphall Station and Pumpherston.
-The wider urban settlement, also as defined by the GROS, also includes Mid Calder and East Calder.
+The wider urban settlement, also defined by the GROS, further includes Mid Calder and East Calder.
 Other neighbouring villages include: Kirknewton, Polbeth and West Calder.
 The 2001 UK Census reported that the town had a population of 50,826.
 The 2011 UK Census showed the population of Livingston had increased to 56,269.
-Livingston is the second-largest settlement in the Lothians after Edinburgh.
+Livingston is the second-largest settlement in the Lothians, after Edinburgh.

 History

 Before 1962

 Livingston is first mentioned in an early 12th-century charter as Villa Levingi (Leving's town).
-In 1128 David I granted the newly founded Abbey of Holyrood control of the church at Livingston and its income in a charter that was witnessed by Turstani filii Levingi (Thurstan son of Leving).
+In 1128, David I granted the newly founded Abbey of Holyrood control of the church at Livingston and its income in a charter that was witnessed by Turstani filii Levingi (Thurstan son of Leving).
 He built a fortified tower (Livingston Peel) which no longer survives.
 The settlement that grew up around it became known as Levingstoun, Layingston, and eventually fixed at Livingston.
 The Leving family controlled the area until dying out in 1512.
 From 1512 until 1671 the tower house was occupied by the Murrays of Elibank.
 In 1670, the Edinburgh botanic garden was founded by Dr. Robert Sibbald and Dr. Andrew Balfour using the plant collection from the Elibank private gardens of Sir Patrick Murray, 2nd Lord Elibank, following his death in September 1671.
 In the late 17th century, the Peel was demolished and replaced by a house called Livingston Place.
 The estate eventually passed from the Murray family to the Cunningham family and it was eventually acquired by the Earl of Rosebery in 1828 and demolished in 1840.
 The area of the former gardens and house is now a local garden and park, named Peel park.
 The formal layout and planting in the park reflect the historic gardens, and a new peel mound and moat was recreated to reflect the earlier history.

 The area around Livingston was historically an important shale oil area, and the world's first oil boom occurred in West Lothian.
 This was based on oil extracted from shale, and by 1870 over 3 million tons of shale were being mined each year in the area around Livingston.
 Output declined with the discovery of liquid oil reserves around the world in the early 1900s, but shale mining only finally ceased in 1962.
 The "bings" that characterise oil shale mining in West Lothian have largely been flattened.
 Two shale bings nearby are scheduled monuments – Five Sisters and Greendykes.